FelixLabelle/felixlabelle.github.io/_posts/2026-1-15-year_in_review.md

 The resulting homelab that’s been built out primarily serves four needs:

-1. Storage
+1. Storage for data and models
 2. Training compute
 3. Inference compute
 4. Application hosting

-The design, implementation, and ongoing maintenance added significant overhead.
-Every decision, whether it be networking, GPUs, disk layout, OS, etc.. had a learning curve associated with it.
+The design, implementation, and ongoing maintenance added overhead.
+Every decision, whether it be networking, GPUs, disk layout, OS, etc.. had/has a learning curve associated with it.

 That said, having full-stack control over experiments has opened up doors.
 Questions that would have felt too expensive or annoying to explore on rented compute are now merely time-boxed.
 It also allows for the use of apps that constantly run (e.g., pipelines, agents, etc..).
 I’ll be writing a dedicated post on my homelab within a month or two, describing my needs, how I met them, and